Yang-Li-2000/Touch-Line-Transformer/README.md

 We annotated eyes, fingertips, elbows, and wrists.
 They are under the yourefit folder of this repo.
 Eye and fingertip locations are stored in csv files.
-Elbows and wrists locations are stored in a json file.
+Elbows and wrist locations are stored in a json file.